brianhouse/art_and_code/units/5_nonlinearity/assignment.md

 Submit the following to Moodle:
-- your title and description
+- your title and statement
 - your flowchart
 - your sketch folder